Elon Musk and Grimes split after three years | Entertainment

 - United States

-Billionaire Elon Musk and singer Grimes have parted ways after three years of relationship.
-Musk, the founder of Tesla and SpaceX, shared the news with Page Six, saying that he and Grimes are ''semi-separated''.
+SpaceX founder and CEO Elon Musk and Canadian singer Grimes have decided to part ways after being together for three years.
+According to Page Six, Musk confirmed that he and Grimes are "semi-separated" but remain on good terms and continue to co-parent their year-old son, the distinctively named X AE A-Xii Musk.

-''We are semi-separated but still love each other, see each other frequently and are on great terms,'' Musk, who shares one-year-old son X Æ A-Xii with the Canadian singer, said.
+The entrepreneur told the outlet, "We are semi-separated but still love each other, see each other frequently and are on great terms.
+"It's mostly that my work at SpaceX and Tesla requires me to be primarily in Texas or travelling overseas and her work is primarily in LA.
+She's staying with me now and Baby X is in the adjacent room."
+In 2018, Pit had first come to light that Musk and Grimes were dating.
+They welcomed their son in May 2020.
+The duo was last seen together at the Met Gala earlier this month when Grimes walked the red carpet alone.
+Musk also attended the event but only joined her inside.

-''It's mostly that my work at SpaceX and Tesla requires me to be primarily in Texas or travelling overseas, and her work is primarily in LA.
-She's staying with me now and Baby X is in the adjacent room,'' he added.
+He later threw a starry Met Gala afterparty at hot private members club Zero Bond, where he was joined by Grimes and the duo were photographed leaving New York together the following day.
+But last weekend, Musk attended a party thrown by Google co-founder Sergey Brin's wife, Nicole Shanahan, alone.
+Meanwhile, the 'Oblivion' artist Grimes has been busy filming her new Fox show 'Alter Ego', in which she appears as a judge.
+She recently revealed that welcoming her baby with Musk has opened her up to a whole new world of creativity.

-Musk, 50, and Grimes, 33, were first romantically linked in May 2018, when they made their public debut at the Met Gala following his split from actor Amber Heard.
+"I think having a baby was a big kind of like rebirth for me, like artistically.
+Like, it just like, I don't know," she told a fashion magazine while getting ready for the Met Gala, as per Page Six.
+Musk has previously been married to author Justine Wilson, with whom he has five sons: twins Griffin and Xavier and triplets Damian, Saxon and Kai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)